• Christmas Recipes

 Tips and Tricks

-• Storage: Store wreaths in an air tight container and room temp for up to a week.
-Place wax or parchment paper between any layers of cookies to help prevent them from sticking together.
+• Storage: Store wreaths in an air-tight container and at room temperature for up to a week.ย Place wax or parchment paper between any layers of cookies to help prevent them from sticking together.

-• Make ahead: Make these ahead of time, place in a freezer safe container, and freeze for up to 3 months.
-I like to place parchment paper between the layers of cookies to help prevent them from clumping together.
+• Make ahead: Make these ahead of time, place them in a freezer-safe container, and freeze for up to 3 months.
+I like to put parchment paper between the layers of cookies to help prevent them from clumping together.

 Nutrition